city_hall

 1

-Submit a Public Art & Design Proposal
+Submit a Public Art and Design Proposal

 ROLLING APPLICATION 6+ WEEKS BEFORE BAC MEETING

-First, you will need to submit a Public Art & Design Proposal.
+First, you will need to submit a Public Art and Design Proposal.
 Public Art staff from MOAC will review your proposal for completeness and may need to follow up with you for additional information before scheduling you for a presentation at the BAC.
 We want to work with you to make sure your proposal can be approved by the Commission and will flag any issues or missing details to create the best opportunity for project approval.

-This means that submission of a Public Art & Design Proposal does not guarantee your project’s inclusion on the agenda of the next meeting of the BAC.
+This means that submission of a Public Art and Design Proposal does not guarantee your project’s inclusion on the agenda of the next meeting of the BAC.
 In order to allow enough time for any back and forth with Public Art staff, we highly encourage you to submit your proposal at least six weeks before your target BAC review date.
 Once we have all the information the BAC will need to review, you will be invited to submit a presentation to a meeting of the BAC by a Public Art Project Manager.

 Your proposal will include information about your project, with all the whats, wheres, whens, and whys of your project.
-The Public Art & Design Proposal also helps us understand your role, if you are approaching this as the artist, organizer, or producer, and where you are in the process of creating your project.
+The Public Art and Design Proposal also helps us understand your role, if you are approaching this as the artist, organizer, or producer, and where you are in the process of creating your project.
 This allows us to advise you on next steps, like talking to neighbors or working with an engineer, and connect you to any necessary city partners.
 We encourage you to submit this with as much information as possible so we can better understand how to support the actualization of your vision!

 You can read a more detailed guide of what you’ll need to share here as outlined in our Public Art Policy.